Last Updated: October 27, 2022

 - Thermostatically controlled

-- Can liquify larger birdbaths that hold up to 25 gallons of water
+- Can liquefy larger birdbaths that hold up to 25 gallons of water

-- Can work fine in temperature below -40 degrees
+- Can work fine in temperatures below -40 degrees

 - These heaters are prone to building up impurities over the time

-These birdbath heaters are ideal in situations where you need more than one de-icer to do the task.
-So if you own a large size birdbath or live in a freezing area, these will be ideal for you.
+These bird bath heaters are ideal when you need more than one de-icer to do the task.
+So if you own a large-sized birdbath or live in a freezing area, Farm Innovators Birdbath Heater will be ideal for you.